gkapfham/research-bibliography/README.md

 # research-bibliography

-This repository contains a BibTeX file for all of the research papers, presentations, volumes edited, supervised theses, and supervised presentations of Gregory M. Kapfhammer.
+This repository contains a BibTeX file for all of the research papers, presentations, volumes edited, supervised theses, and supervised presentations of me, [Gregory M. Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham).
 You are free to use any of the entries in this file if you are interested in citing one of these research deliverables in a LaTeX document.
-This repository is used in *gkapfham/curriculum-vitae* to create several sections of Gregory Kapfhammer's curriculum vitae in an automated fashion.
+This repository is used in [gkapfham/curriculum-vitae](https://github.com/gkapfham/curriculum-vitae) to automatically create several sections of my curriculum vitae.

 Here are samples of each type of entry provided by the bibliography: